3ter/Ohmine-Dark-Theme-For-Joplin/README.md

-This is a gift from my friend and I was tasting it when I making this theme.
+This is a gift from my friend and I was tasting it when I made this theme.
 I pretty much love the whole design series of Ohmine-3-Grain and this is originally designed by *Stockholm Design Lab*.

 <img width="520" alt="ohmine-3-grain-reference_800" src="https://user-images.githubusercontent.com/86870826/134672093-8a9a0405-d9a1-4c7c-9d90-0ac4002c9545.png">